-To assess program effectiveness, a comprehensive exam is administered for the M.S.Ed., Teaching: Middle School, and the M.S.Ed., Teaching: Early Childhood Education (Portfolio may be an option).
+To assess program effectiveness, a comprehensive exam is administered for the M.S.Ed., Teaching: Early Childhood Education program.
 Students should contact the advisor for more information.

 Portfolio Requirement

 To assess program effectiveness and meet the comprehensive assessment requirement, a performance-based graduate portfolio is required of all students completing the following programs: